mivor/async-programming/2-areas.md

 - if mutation is needed then limit access and synchronize (locks)
 - synchronization via locks ideal is an implementation detail and done in low level code
 - tech: locks, ConcurrentCollections, BlockingCollection, AutoResetEventSlim, ManualResetEventSlim, Interlocked.*

-# Asynchronous

-- it means that we continue execution after something finished
-- this can happen in many ways (events, callbacks, promises, async/await)
-- the opposite of async is blocking code, where we blocka and wait for something to finish
-- I/O async: when working with I/O opperations
-- event async: manually triggered like an event